 Urgent care problems include injuries or Illnesses such as sprains, high fever or severe vomiting which are painful and severe enough to require urgent Treatment but are not life-threatening.
-You may seek assistance at any urgent care without contacting Your own Primary Care Clinic.
+You may seek assistance at any urgent care or Primary Care Clinic without contacting Your own Primary Care Clinic.